An Update Regarding Madigan's COVID-19 Vaccine Supply & Vaccination Location - This Update Is Current As Of April 5, 2021:

 Phase 1a: Healthcare workers, emergency services, and public safety.

 Phase 1b: Patients age 75 and older, critical national capability personnel, as well as other critical and essential support personnel).

-✓UPDATE 2/23/2021: All Patients aged 65 years of age or older, qualify for, and are currently eligible to receive a COVID-19 vaccine
+✓UPDATE 3/3/2021: Patients 16 years of age or older with underlying medical conditions considered high-risk based on CDC guidance, qualify for and are currently eligible to receive a COVID-19 vaccine

 Madigan's “COVID-19 Vaccine Hotline” provides vaccine distribution updates:

 Vaccines fight disease by producing an immune response within the body.
 Sometimes that means flu-like symptoms, such as aches, headache and fever.
 This is normal and a sign that your body is creating antibodies to protect you from COVID-19.
 DoD prioritization will be derived from the data-driven, national prioritization to help ensure fair and equitable access to everyone, especially groups that are disproportionally affected by the pandemic.

 Key points about the Pfizer-BioNTech mRNA COVID-19 vaccine & DoD Distribution: